Thank you for visiting my website!

 opening up a new dimension of coloring possibilities.

-Cool, but why aren't the shafts stabilized?
+Cool, but why aren't all of the shafts stabilized?

 Hopefully this answers some questions that you might have had, and provided you with